-&lt;sup>40 47 C.F.R. § 63.71(c).
+43 47 C.F.R. § 63.71(c).

-&lt;sup>41 See Development of Nationwide Broadband Data to Evaluate Reasonable and Timely Deployment of Advanced Services to All Americans, Improvement of Wireless Broadband Subscribership Data, and Development of Data on Interconnected Voice over Internet Protocol (VoIP) Subscribership, WC Docket No. 07-38, Report and Order and Further Notice of Proposed Rulemaking, FCC 08-89 (rel.
+44 See Development of Nationwide Broadband Data to Evaluate Reasonable and Timely Deployment of Advanced Services to All Americans, Improvement of Wireless Broadband Subscribership Data, and Development of Data on Interconnected Voice over Internet Protocol (VoIP) Subscribership, WC Docket No. 07-38, Report and Order and Further Notice of Proposed Rulemaking, FCC 08-89 (rel.
 June 12, 2008) (Form 477 Order), ¶ 25.

 - In 2013, the FCC issued an Order announcing it would begin tracking broadband deployment in 2014.
 Previously, the National Telecommunications & Information Administration (NTIA) collected deployment data through its State Broadband Initiative and the FCC collected subscription data through Form 477 collection.
-These efforts were consolidated in 2014 with an updated Form 477. - The latest instructions for Form 477 instructions are available at: http://www.fcc.gov/Forms/Form477/477inst.pdf. - Deadline: Providers must file by March 1 for data as of December 31 of the preceding year, and must file by September 1 for data as of June 30 of the same year.
-The September 1, 2014 deadline was extended until December 11, 2014 because of the changes adopted by the Order, however the future schedule remains unchanged.
-Form 477 data as of December 31, 2014 will be due March 1, 2015.
+These efforts were consolidated in 2014 with an updated Form 477.
+Information on the updated filing and the latest instructions are available on the FCC website. - Deadline: Providers must file by March 1 for data as of December 31 of the preceding year, and must file by September 1 for data as of June 30 of the same year.
+Form 477 data as of December 31, 2015 will be due March 1, 2016.